IBSRELA: Established Safety and Tolerability Profile in Over 1,200 Adult Patients With IBS-C Across Two Phase 3 Trials1

 Most Common Adverse Reactions* in Patients With IBS-C in T3MPO-2 (26 Weeks)1

-*Reported in at least 2% of patients treated with IBSRELA and at an incidence greater than placebo.
+*Reported in at least 2% of IBSRELA-treated patients and at an incidence greater than placebo.

 The adverse reaction profile was similar during the 12-week, double-blind, placebo-controlled treatment period of T3MPO-1, with diarrhea (15% with IBSRELA vs 2% with placebo) and abdominal distension (2% with IBSRELA vs 0% with placebo) as the most common adverse reactions.